 - We represented XE Capital Management in a case against its joint venture partner for failing to pay commissions into their joint venture, XE-R, LLC.
 The defendant counterclaimed, seeking control of a third venture and various insurance policies, worth over $250 million.
 A three member arbitration panel unanimously found in favor of XE Capital, awarding them $10 million in misappropriated commissions and denying all of the defendant's counterclaims.

-- We represent the Joint Liquidators of Kingate Euro Fund and Kingate Global Fund, two BVI-based funds that invested more than a billion dollars with Madoff.
-The Madoff SIPA trustee sued both funds for return of distributions as preferences and fraudulent transfers, and we have been representing the funds in negotiating with the Madoff trustee.
+- We represented the Joint Liquidators of Kingate Euro Fund and Kingate Global Fund, two BVI-based funds that invested more than a billion dollars with Madoff.
+The Madoff SIPA trustee sued both funds for return of distributions as preferences and fraudulent transfers, and we represented the funds in litigation against the Trustee, including in depositions in various countries.
 We also represented Kingate Global in dismissing a derivative action brought by a small shareholder in the fund against various third parties, including the fund's auditors and directors.

-- We are Court-appointed co-lead counsel for a class of investors, including numerous hedge funds, related to alleged manipulation of the benchmark price for gold known as the “London Gold Fix.”
+- We are co-lead counsel for a class of investors, including numerous hedge funds, related to alleged manipulation of the benchmark price for gold known as the “London Gold Fix.”
 This massive class action pending in the Southern District of New York is brought against a group of banks for their involvement in manipulating the gold market.
-Defendant Deutsche Bank has already settled; the remaining defendants include The Bank of Nova Scotia, Barclays Bank plc, HSBC Bank plc, Société Générale SA, and UBS.
+The case resulted in $152 million in settlements.